kaurgsonia1/Homework1/README.md

 Venmo was incorporated in 2009.
 The founders of Venmo were Andrew Kortina and Iqram Magdon-Ismail.

-This company came about because two friends wanted to enhance the current software that a friend was using at their Frozen Yogurt store.They felt that it was inadequate with its traditional approach for the exchange of currency.
+This company came about because two friends wanted to enhance the current software that a friend was using at his frozen yogurt store.They felt that it was inadequate with its traditional approach for the exchange of currency.
 This prompted them to create their first prototype for sending cash via a text message before they created the smartphone app, Venmo.

 Overtime as they redesgined and revised their models, they gained interest of larger investors, such as Paypal, who finacially supported further advancements to the app.